Pat Paterson: Early Hollywood career

 In 1928, although aged only 18 (the legal age of adulthood in the UK at that time was 21) she persuaded her parents to allow her to leave for Hollywood.
 She arrived in 1929 and was signed by Fox Studios as a contract player and immediately began to obtain film roles.
 She was renamed Patricia (almost immediately shortened to Pat) Paterson, as the Pat-Paterson sound had an ear-catching alliterative rhythm.
 From 1930 to 1934 she appeared in many studio pictures, in roles of increasing prominence.
 In the 1935 20th Century Fox film Charlie Chan Goes To Egypt, starring Warner Oland as Chan, she played the female lead, Carol Arnold.
 This was intended by the studio to serve as her break-out role for leading parts.
 In early 1934, as production on Charlie Chan Goes To Egypt was wrapping, Maurice Chevalier persuaded his lifelong best friend, fellow French actor Charles Boyer, to attend a Fox Studios post-New Year dinner party at which Pat Paterson was a guest.
 In interviews over the years, Boyer declared their meeting to have been a case of love at first sight.
 They married within four weeks of the party, on St. Valentine's Day, 14 February 1934, in Yuma, Arizona.

 Later Hollywood career

-Boyer was quoted in the American news media as claiming his wife would be relinquishing her career, as he felt married women should not work but devote their time and attention to bringing up their children.
-However, Paterson continued to work.
+Boyer was inaccurately quoted as saying he thought his wife shouldn't work, which is why she gave up her career.
+In truth, he said nothing of the kind, and he helped Pat's career where he could.
+Well into their marriage, Paterson continued to work.
 Indeed, arguably her greatest commercial successes came in the five years immediately following her marriage to Boyer.
 She continued to appear in at least one film per year until the outbreak of World War II in 1939, when she and her husband, Charles Boyer, as Europeans, devoted themselves to supporting the war effort of Britain and France.
 It was the war which effectively brought an end to her film career.
 On 9 December 1943, one year after her husband became an American citizen, she gave birth to their only child, Michael Charles Boyer, in Los Angeles.
 Paterson became a United States citizen in 1947.